becarpenter/book6/03. Coexistence with Legacy IPv4/Translation and IPv4 as a service.md

     stateless NAT46 (SIIT) translation.
   - PLAT is the provider side translator in 464XLAT.
 It is nothing else than a stateful NAT64 gateway.
-  - This is the only well-defined model for NAT464 translation.
+  - This is the only well-defined model for NAT464 double translation.

 - The final two items have nothing to do with IPv6/IPv4 co-existence but are included here for completeness: